The Science of Sleep: Optimising Sleep for Health + Recovery

 I always have carbohydrates with my evening meal, and if I have an evening snack, I like to opt for something like rice cakes (usually with nut butter) and a banana (bananas also contain some melatonin and some tryptophan).

 There are a lot of teas that are said to help with sleep too.
-My favourite is Pukka Night Time tea.
+My favourite is* (affiliate link)* Pukka Night Time tea.
 However, I believe that the positive effect of having a night time tea is largely down to the calming ritual of making and drinking it.

 Caffeine and alcohol both affect sleep quality in a negative way.
 If you’re having any sleep problems at all, it’s best to try and cut these both out, at least until you have got your body back on track.
 I never consume caffeine, and only occasionally drink alcohol, and I feel that this really benefits my sleep.